Science Communication & Society

 Registration has closed for the 2020 summer school

 We ask you to include a short CV (max 1 page) and a motivation letter (max 1 page) in which you cover the following:

 - Your experience in science communication (no previous experience is required, we just want to know the level of experience of participants).

 Deadline for registration: 31 March 2020.
-We will let you by April 17 if you are admitted.
+We will let you know by April 17 if you are admitted.